Size: 0.01 Linear feet

-Collection Summary: Kay Sage's memoirs, covering the period ca. 1910-1935.
-She writes of her family; childhood years in the United States and Europe; travels; her painting; living in Italy; her marriage to Prince Ranieri di San Faustino; and her friendship with Ezra Pound.
-The manuscript is a typescript, edited throughout, presumably by Sage.
+Summary: The memoir China Eggs by Surrealist painter Kay Sage measure 0.01 linear feet and dates from 1955.
+The memoir is a photocopy of a typescript draft and it covers the period of roughly 1910-1935.
+Sage writes of her family; childhood years in the United States and Europe; travels; her painting; living in Italy; her marriage to Prince Ranieri di San Faustino; and her friendship with Ezra Pound.
+The typescript draft is edited throughout, presumably by Sage.